anotherainaa/Effective_Testing_With_RSpec/chapter-1/spec/ch_1_notes.md

 dave.greeting # => "Hello Dave!"
 ```

+- Other things to note when using struct (https://www.rubyguides.com/2017/06/ruby-struct-and-openstruct/)
+  - they won't enforce the correct number of arguments for the constructor
+  - There will be an anonymous class addedd to `ancestors` of structs.
+  - Note that it inherits from `Enumerable` module which allows us to call methods like `each` and `map`.

 #### Chapter 2
 - Brandon used `xit` in front of the sleep examples to prevent it from running after first run.
 - From documentations - Temporarily skip by prefixing `it`, `specify`, or `example` with an `x`
+- We can also use `skip` to skip examples
 - Some code examples:

 ```ruby